Conference Rules

 Unsportsmanlike Conduct and Inappropriate Language

-Any player caught using an “F Bomb” will be subject to immediate removal from the game.
-Any “F Bomb” from the dugout will require the removal of the Team Coach if the guilty party cannot be identified by the umpires.
-Inappropriate gestures or taunting may be the cause for immediate removal from the game.
-For any other use of profanity, the game will be stopped, and the offending Team Coach will be warned.
-Any further foul language from the offender will be the cause for removal from the game under the “unsportsmanlike conduct” rule.
+Inappropriate gestures or taunting will be cause for immediate ejection from the game.
+For any use of profanity, the offending Team Coach will be warned along with the offender.
+Any further foul language from the offender will result in the offender being ejected from the game under the “unsportsmanlike conduct” rule.
+Further action by the USSSA National Office may also be included.

 Threatening Remarks